nmfs-ost/ss3-source-code/README.md

 Have feature requests or bug reports?
 Want to contribute code?
 Please open an [issue](https://github.com/nmfs-stock-synthesis/stock-synthesis/issues) or submit a pull request.
 For complete details, please see [CONTRIBUTING.md](CONTRIBUTING.md)

+This project and everyone participating in it is governed by the [NMFS Fisheries Toolbox Code of Conduct](https://github.com/nmfs-fish-tools/Resources/blob/master/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Tools for working with SS

 As SS usage has grown, so has the number of tools to work with it.
 These include:

 - [r4ss](https://github.com/r4ss/r4ss): Create plots of SS output and functions to work with SS in R.
+- [ss3diags](https://github.com/jabbamodel/ss3diags): Run advanced diagnostics for SS models.
 - [ss3sim](https://github.com/ss3sim/ss3sim): Conduct simulation studies using SS.
 - [SSI](https://vlab.ncep.noaa.gov/web/stock-synthesis/document-library/-/document_library/0LmuycloZeIt/view/5042951): Stock Synthesis Interface, a GUI for developing models and running SS.
 Links to r4ss.
 - [SSMSE](https://github.com/nmfs-fish-tools/SSMSE): Use SS operating models in Management Strategy Evaluation.
+- [sa4ss](https://github.com/nwfsc-assess/sa4ss): Create accessible R markdown stock assessment documents with results from SS models.
+Note this tool is intended for use by analysts within the Northwest and Southwest Fisheries Science Centers currently.

 Have a tool to work with SS that should be mentioned here?
 Open an issue or pull request to let us know!